National Health Insurance Scheme in Nigeria (NHIS)

 I. Tertiary Institution Social Health Insurance Programmes

-The Tertiary Institutions Social Health Insurance Programme (TISHIP) is a social security system in which students’ healthcare in tertiary institutions is funded through the pooling of contributions from students.
+The Tertiary Institutions Social Health Insurance Programme (TISHIP) is a social security system in which students’ healthcare is funded.

 In addition, we categorize tertiary institutions as universities, colleges of education, polytechnics, colleges of agriculture, mono-technics, schools of nursing, midwifery, health technology, and other specialized institutions.